The Best Baby Monitors Of 2020

 7. Project Nursery 5" High Definition Baby Monitor System with 1.5" Mini Monitor

-This particular Project Nursery system offers a traditional 5-inch high definition monitor and a 1.5-inch mini monitor that parents can wear, which sounds amazing for busy moms and dads who might also be wrangling older siblings.
+This particular Project Nursery system offers a traditional 5-inch high definition monitor and a 1.5-inch mini-monitor that parents can wear, which sounds amazing for busy moms and dads who might also be wrangling older siblings.
 The 5-inch monitor boasts a battery life of up to 16 hours, as well as the ability to record video and take photos, which are then saved to an SD card (the SD card isn't included.)
-Other features include: Two-way communication; the ability to pair up to four cameras; motion, sound, and temperature alerts; remote pan, tilt, and zoom; infrared night vision; up to 800-foot transmission; and lullaby, white noise, and natural sound audio.
-One parent review on Amazon reads, "All in all it's a pretty good camera!
-I like the smaller version I can carry with me.
-It was very useful during camping.
-I just clipped it to my clothes and had no problem using it.
-Although it is larger than I thought it would be but I don't wear it as a watch anyway so it's fine.
-I also chose this bc I didn't want it connected through internet in any way.
-That just creeps me out thinking someone else could possible hack into my baby monitor."
+Other features include two-way communication; the ability to pair up to four cameras; motion, sound, and temperature alerts; remote pan, tilt, and zoom; infrared night vision; up to 800-foot transmission; and lullaby, white noise, and natural sound audio.
+This monitor retails for around $200 on Amazon.

 8) Cocoon Cam Plus Baby Monitor with Breathing Monitoring

 The Cocoon Cam Plus is no ordinary baby monitor.
-Not only can parents check on their baby with secure HD video and sound that streams over wifi, but they receive detailed graphs of their little one's breathing as she sleeps.
-The camera actually watches your baby's chest rise and fall as she breathes and sends a notification straight to an app on your phone if something isn't quite right.
+Not only can parents check on their baby with secure HD video and sound that streams over wifi, but they can also get real-time data on their baby's breathing rate and BPM right on their display.
+You can also see your baby's movement using a heat map in vision mode.
+The camera actually watches your baby's chest rise and fall as she breathes and sends a notification straight to an app on your phone if something isn't quite right (no wearable monitor required).
 Parents will also receive alerts when their child is crying, has fallen asleep, or is about to wake up.
+The company behind the system is a startup and they're continuously updating and upgrading the monitor so you're bound to get even more features as the company evolves.
 It's worth noting the Cocoon Cam Plus needs to be wall-mounted, and the camera's lens will need to be adjusted manually if parents need to change the view in order to bring their baby into focus.
-This unit will set you back $149.99.

 And there you have it!
 There are so many factors to take into consideration when you're on the market for a baby monitor.
 Whether you're content with a basic audio-only model, prefer a video monitor, or would feel most at ease with a monitor that keeps you updated on your baby's breathing, there really is something out there to suit the needs of every family.
 These are just a few of the best models out there, based on my personal experience and reviews from fellow been-there-done-that parents.